Tonywuhk/realai.org/DRL/multi-agent-learning.md

 ## Environments

 [Bansal et al. (2017)](https://arxiv.org/abs/1710.03748) introduce four competitive environments, *Run to Goal*, *You Shall Not Pass*, *Sumo* and *Kick and Defend*.
 These are 3D environments with simulated physics developed using the MuJoCo framework.
 Agents have continuous control and their key skills include balance, dexterity and manipulation.
+Through self-play, humanoids agents develop physical skills resembling martial arts.

 ## References